-Tesla agreed to buy batteries from South Korea based LG Chem and it will be used in Shanghai manufactured Model 3 cars initially.
+Tesla agreed to buy batteries from South Korea-based LG Chem and it will be used in Shanghai-manufactured Model 3 cars initially.
 Later, the batteries will power the cars from the Model Y. This is going to be the first-ever Tesla cars manufactures outside the US soil, as a part of the EV pioneer’s push for the world’s biggest market for new-energy vehicles.

 Tesla has also been in talks with the Chinese battery manufacturer Contemporary Amperex Technology Co.
 Ltd. about using its batteries.
 On the other hand, Tesla has had a long relationship with Japan’s Panasonic Corp which had been making batteries for Tesla for a long time now.

-The Chinese market has become an indispensable one for Tesla Corp. as it has been facing some loss on its US front.
+The Chinese market has become indispensable for Tesla Corp. as it has been facing some loss on its US front.
 However, Tesla cars being foreign goods so to speak, are costlier in China than China’s home manufactured cars.
 But this agreement seems like a good deal for LG Chem as its agreement with such a big company as Tesla will certainly label them as a well-sought out company in the future.

 After Tesla signed the agreement, LG Chem’s share skyrocketed to 3.9% and was up 2.8% in Seoul.